 Do you like your coffee with milk?

-Well in Vietnam there are not that big on the milk, so instead of coffee with milk, they have coffee with egg.
-Yup, you read that correctly, they put a raw egg (and some cheese) in the coffee!
+Well in Vietnam there are not that big on the milk, so instead of coffee with milk, they have coffee with an egg.
+Yup, you’ve read that correctly, they put a raw egg (and some cheese) in the coffee!
 It was invented in 1946 during the French war due to a shortage of milk and remained as a trademark Hanoi drink to this day.
-It sounds a bit gross, but in reality, it is quite delicious!
+It sounds gross, but actually, it’s quite delicious!

 10. Beer Time